CoNaNRedd/a3_Raptors/README.txt

       (Agent) - the raptor

 notes:
-  - when placing the raptor from the editor, it will take some time to active.
+  - when placing the raptor from the editor, it will take some time to activate.